httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ## Example 1: Complete upload of representation data with known size {#example-1}

-In this example, the client first attempts to upload representation data with a known size in a single HTTP request to the target resource.
-An interruption occurs and the client then attempts to resume the upload using subsequent HTTP requests to the upload resource.
+In this example, the client first attempts to upload representation data with a known size in a single HTTP request to the target resource at `/project/123/files`.
+An interruption occurs and the client then attempts to resume the upload using subsequent HTTP requests to the upload resource at `/uploads/abc`.

 1) The client notifies the server that it wants to begin an upload ({{upload-creation}}).
 The server reserves the required resources to accept the upload from the client, and the client begins transferring the entire representation data in the request content.